-The question everyone wants to know is how much is their kitchen going to be?
-Unfortunately, there is no magic wand and the only way to know is to go through the process of design and specification until we reach what you are looking for and we can tell you what it will all cost.
+The question everyone wants to know, is how much is their kitchen going to be?
+Unfortunately, there is no magic wand.
+The only way to know is to go through the process of design and specification.
+When we understand what you are looking for, we can tell you what it will all cost.

 There are 4 key areas to your kitchen cost;

-The first is preparation/installation and this can vary from none for supply only, fairly minimal for just cabinetry installation e.g. after an extension, to substantial if there is building work, electrics, plastering, flooring tiling etc. How high this section is for you depends on your circumstances.
+The first is preparation/installation.
+This can vary from none, for supply only, fairly minimal, for just cabinetry installation e.g. after an extension, to substantial if there is building work, electrics, plastering, flooring tiling etc. How high this section is for you, depends on your circumstances.

 Appliances can be the next most important factor.
 Say you’re planning on keeping your existing appliances and perhaps just updating the sink and hob, then this will be low.
 If you’ve got your eye on a Neff Slide & Hide oven, compact oven with microwave and induction hob as well as dishwasher, fridge freezer and an integrated washing machine then this section is going to be fairly substantial.

 Worksurfaces are another of the key price deciders.
 Laminate worktops typically work out at a few hundred pounds, whereas solid surfaces usually cost over £2000.
 Solid surfaces comprise, natural granite, quartz (artificial granite) and acrylic products like Corian.
 Each has its own merits, but the general idea is that they open up the options in terms of design making all sorts of shapes and sizes possible.
 Undermount sinks, drainer grooves and curves become options with granite options, offering superior heat and wear resistance and Corian offering seamlessness.

 Finally, the door choice.
 Many consider the door to essentially be the kitchen and whilst it will dictate the look of the kitchen and is usually the first step along the path to choosing everything, it is often the least relevant when it comes to pricing.